sandeep2995/faust_practice/README.md

     - **Tumbling window**: non-overlapping window over the stream
     - **Hopping window**: overlapping window over the stream
 - **Straggler events**: events that are yet to be be received for stream window processing.
+- **zookeeper**: a centralized service provided by apache to keep track of Kafka topics and Kafka cluster nodes; allows simultaneous reads writes from multiple clients.
+Summarily, it provides synchronization within the distributed system.